 An example of a casino offer might be “Wager £50 on Blackjack, get £10 free casino credit with 5x wagering requirements”.
 5x wagering requirements in this example would be £10 x 5 = £50, which means we’ll need to wager the free £10 casino credit 5 times = £50 before we can withdraw that money.

 Not all casino offers have positive expected value, and that’s where the EV Calculator comes in.
 Matched bettors only do casino offers if they have a positive expected value.

 We can use this calculator by entering the bonus amount that the bookmaker is offering us, along with their wagering requirements.
 The wagering requirements are often not displayed with the offer, and you’ll need to find this in the offer’s terms and conditions page.
 Keep in mind that some games on the casino may contribute different amounts to the wagering requirements.

 House edge refers to the advantage the bookmaker has on that casino game.
 You can often find that particular game’s house edge by clicking on the “info” button on the game.
 Some casinos also provide a “Payout percentages” page.

 For an example, on Betway’s “Payout percentages” page, we can see that Blackjack has a house edge of 99.89%.
 We can enter this into the calculator.

 Once we enter all our data, the calculator will let us know if this casino offer has a positive expected value or not.

 Each Way Calculator

-This calculator is used on horse races, where we can make risk-free profits from placing each way bets and laying them on an exchange.
+The Each Way Calculator is used on horse races, where we can make risk-free profits from placing each way bets and laying them on an exchange.